Find Affordable College Courses

 Queens, NY

 Queens College ranked #8 on this year’s Most Popular History Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the large city of Queens, QC is a public school with a large student population.
+Located in the large city of Queens, QC is a public college with a large student population.

 About 81% of the students majoring in history at the school are women while 19% are male.